 - Answer any questions you have about your emergency or about our other services

 Call us now to get in the same day for your dental emergency – we offer both early morning and late afternoon appointments.
-If you’re part of the Excel Membership Club, you get one complimentary emergency exam per year.
+If you’re part of the Excel Membership Plan, you get one complimentary emergency exam per year.
 Come see us 1427 W. State Hwy.
 J – just off US 65.

 Rely on Our Skill to Help With Your Dental Dilemma